 We represent domestic and foreign private funds in all aspects of fund formation, fund operations, platform and add-on acquisitions, and portfolio company operations.
 Our team has a reputation for being the go-to-lawyers for private equity funds, hedge funds, venture capital funds and family offices.
 We are known for our vast deal experience, the efficient way we staff and manage our work, and the way we maintain our relationships.
 We get deals done with sophisticated, strategic, and practical advice tailored to the needs of our clients.

 (Steven Naifeh & Gregory White Smith eds., Woodward/White Inc.)

-Larry Glasgow, a widely respected, well-known mergers and acquisitions lawyer, is frequently hired by acquirers and sellers in transactions ranging in size from mid-market to in excess of $1 billion.
-Working coast-to-coast and cross-border, he has closed deals for private equity and other clients in many industries, including health care, energy, banking, trucking, entertainment, hospitality and technology.
+Larry Glasgow, a widely respected, well-known mergers and acquisitions attorney, is frequently hired by acquirers and sellers in transactions ranging in size from mid-market to in excess of $1 billion.
+Working on coast-to-coast and cross-border transactions, he has closed deals for private equity and other clients in many industries, including healthcare, energy, banking, trucking, entertainment, hospitality and technology.

-Based on years of deal making, Larry knows how to structure, negotiate and document every aspect of a transaction, bringing in the right subject matter specialists as necessary.
+Based on years of deal-making, Larry knows how to structure, negotiate and document every aspect of a transaction, bringing in the right subject matter specialists as necessary.
 He has a unique ability to effectively manage the issues and the emotion that can derail a negotiation.
 With the goal of closing the deal, his focus is ensuring that everyone gets the deal they planned at the outset.
-His clients and their advisors, consistently refer Larry to other public or private buyers and sellers throughout the U.S. and internationally.
+His clients and their advisors consistently refer Larry to other public or private buyers and sellers seeking mergers and acquisitions attorneys throughout the U.S. and internationally.

 You may use the wildcard symbol (*) as a root expander.
 A search for "anti*" will find not only "anti", but also "anti-trust", "antique", etc.